navodayan14/Donation-Dapp/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-projects smart contract is deployed at goerly testnet(5). you can deploy it anywhere just change abi in contract.js and address in blockchainload.js
+projects smart contract is deployed at goerli testnet(5). you can deploy it anywhere just change abi in contract.js and address in blockchainload.js